Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment: Computational Study

-To assess the impact of ML-based models in our setting, we train a simple linear regression predictor for each network.
-To obtain training data for the regression, we run simulations using the extension based framework of \Cref{extension-based} with the simpler constant predictor introduced in \Cref{predictors}.
-This allows the model to estimate the progression of queues when agents follow our behavioral model.
-The features used to train the model are $10$ observations of the past queue length of the edge and of neighboring edges.
+To assess the impact of different ML-based models in our setting, we train simple linear regression predictors as well as more advanced neural network predictors.
+To obtain training data, we compute a number of $\delta_r$-routed DPE flows using the extension based algorithm of \Cref{sec:outline-algo}.
+In these flows, all commodities use the constant predictor introduced in \Cref{predictors}.
+This allows the model to estimate the progression of queues when agents follow instantaneously shortest paths.
+Moreover, the predictors are trained separately for each network so that they can take local congestion effects into account.